iurietarlev/enigma/README.md

 # How to run

-The enigma machine can be configured in with any rotors in any positions by running it from the command line, like shown in an example below:
+The enigma machine can be configured in with as many rotors as desired and with rotors being in any positions.
+To pass in the rotors they should be in simple textual file format and passed in on the command line in the following order: `plugboard`, `reflector`, `rotor(1)`, `rotor(2)`, `rotor(n)`, `text to be encrypted`.

+An example of how to run it with the already existent files is specified below:

-<tt>./enigma plugboards/I.pb reflectors/I.rf rotors/I.rot rotors/II.rot rotors/III.rot rotors/I.pos</tt>
+<tt>./enigma plugboards/I.pb reflectors/I.rf rotors/I.rot rotors/II.rot rotors/III.rot rotors/I.pos Hello World</tt>